PRINCIPAL ACTIVITIES OF THE COMPANY

-The directors' beneficial and non-beneficial interest in the stated share capital of the Company at the reporting date is set out in note 35.
-Refer to the SENS announcement on 7 September 2020 for details of change of interests between 30 June 2020 and the date of this IAR.
+The directors’ beneficial and non-beneficial interest in the stated share capital of the Company at the reporting date is set out in note 36.

 DIRECTORS’ PARTICIPATION IN SHARE INCENTIVE SCHEMES

-Directors' holdings under the Share Appreciation Rights Scheme and Executive Retention Plan as at 30 June 2020 are set out in note 35.
-Refer to the SENS announcement on 7 September 2020 for details of change of interests between 30 June 2020 and the date of this IAR.
+Directors’ holdings under the Share Appreciation Rights Scheme, Executive Retention Plan and Italtile Retention Scheme as at 30 June 2023 are set out in note 36.

-All emoluments paid to directors are short term in nature, other than gains on exercise of share options, and contributions to medical aid and provident fund.
+All emoluments paid to directors are short term in nature, other than gains on long-term share incentive plans, and contributions to medical aid and provident fund.

 The remuneration of both executive and non-executive directors is determined by the Remuneration Committee.
-Other benefits include once-off benefits paid and the fringe benefit value of Company cars for executive directors, and fees for services rendered by non-executive directors or as otherwise noted.
-Refer to note 35 for detailed disclosure relating to directors' remuneration.
+Other benefits include once-off benefits paid and the fringe benefit value of company cars for executive directors, and fees for services rendered by non-executive directors or as otherwise noted.
+Refer to note 36 for detailed disclosure relating to directors’ remuneration.

 The Company’s interest in the profits or losses after taxation and the non-controlling shareholders’ interest of its subsidiaries (direct and indirect) is:

-The Corporate governance report is set out here.
+The Corporate Governance Report is set out in the Corporate Governance report.

-An analysis of the shareholdings of the Company appears here.
+An analysis of the shareholdings of the Company appears in the Analysis of Shareholders.

-At the AGM of shareholders held on Thursday, 14 November 2019, three special resolutions were approved by the requisite majority of votes, namely: authorising the Company to purchase its own shares; authorising the Company to provide financial assistance to related and inter-related entities and approving the Company's non-executive directors' fees.
+At the AGM of shareholders held on Friday, 11 November 2022, three special resolutions were approved by the requisite majority of votes, namely: authorising the Company to purchase its own shares; authorising the Company to provide financial assistance to related and inter-related entities; and approving the Company’s non-executive directors’ fees.